100 Percent Home Loans – how to secure one

 ABSA Home Loans are offering 100% bonds with a very unique structure.
 The bank is willing to finance a major portion of your property finance and then use a Pension Supported House Loan (PSHL) to secure the rest for bond.
 PSHLs are loans offered to members of a pension or provident fund for the purpose of buying or building a house. read more here

-FNB and NEDBANK
+FNB

-FNB and Nedbank, on the other hand, are offering full 100% bonds on any purchase of their Repossessed Properties.
+FNB on the other hand, are offering full 100% bonds on any purchase of their Repossessed Properties.
 They banks are obviously trying to off load these properties, that are a becoming a serious financial burden, and are now willing to make the purchasing process much easier for potential buyers.

 Extra Note: